 - Someone in their own domain challenging their dominance – for example being better qualified, younger, more successful, even solving problems.
 It is particularly galling to the narcissist if other people notice it too and comment on it.

 - A friend/lover/ business partner deciding to leave – The ultimate rejection.
-Every narcissist knows that their rules dictate that it is only the narcissist who can discard a person when they are no longer useful.
+Every narcissist knows that their rules dictate that only the narcissist can discard a person when they are no longer useful.
 Narcissists are the one who controls relationships not the other way around.
 Threats to sue, destroy or humiliate the other person are not uncommon.